Abortion Legislation Act 2020: Select committee stage

 Submissions for the Abortion Legislation Bill were held until 19 September 2019.
 Labour MP Ruth Dyson was designated Chairperson of the Abortion Legislation Committee.
 Other Committee members have included Green MP Jan Logie, Labour MPs Priyanca Radhakrishnan and Anahila Kanongata'a-Suisuiki, and National MPs Nikki Kaye and Agnes Loheni.
 By 9 October 2019, the Abortion Legislation Committee had received 25,000 written submissions from a range of legal and medical experts, religious groups, national organisations and ordinary people sharing personal experiences including Dr Alison Knowles, the Mental Health Foundation, and Family First.
 Due to the large volume, the Committee confirmed that it would be hearing 150 oral submissions out of the 2,890 who had opted to speak.
 Family First national director Bob McCoskrie criticized the select committee for excluding certain voices and rushing the process.
 In response, Dyson reiterated the committee's commitment to hearing a range of perspectives while remarking that "hearing the same thing over and over again doesn't add value to the committee at all."
 Submissions were held in Auckland on 8 October and scheduled for Christchurch on 11 October and Wellington on 15 October.

-In 14 February 2020, the Select Committee delivered its report which called for safeguards to address sex selection, late-term abortions and to remove some barriers for women seeking abortions.
+On 14 February 2020, the Select Committee delivered its report which called for safeguards to address sex selection, late-term abortions and to remove some barriers for women seeking abortions.
 Another recommendation was requiring a health professional approving abortion after 20 weeks to consult at least one other health professional before authorising an abortion.
 The definition for consultation was also widened to include Registered Nurses as well and qualified medical practitioners.
 In addition, Loheni published a minority report criticizing the bill for what she regarded as a lack of safeguards on foetal abnormalities and late-term abortions.
-ACT New Zealand leader David Seymour supported the Select Committee's recommendations but argued that safe zones infringed on freedom of expression.
+ACT New Zealand leader David Seymour supported the Select Committee's recommendations, but argued that safe zones infringed on freedom of expression.

 The New Zealand Medical Association welcomed the changes while Catholic bishops have claimed that the legislation infringes upon the legal rights of unborn children and threatens unborn babies with a fetal disability.
 Select Committee member Agnes Loheni, who was opposed to the legislation, proposed a supplementary order paper which would return the post 20 week criteria for abortion to where it currently stands under the Crimes Act.